kshashov/method-scopes/README.md

 ## @EnableScopedMethods
 Arguments:
 * `mode`: indicates how interceptor should be applied.
-The default is `AdviceMode#PROXY`.
-Please note that proxy mode allows for interception of calls through the proxy only.
+  * The default is `AdviceMode#PROXY`.
+Limitations:
+    * Allows for the interception of calls through the proxy only.
 Local calls within the same class cannot get intercepted that way
+  * `AdviceMode#ASPECTJ`.
+Limitations:
+    * no support for overriden method
+    * no support for meta-annotations
 * `proxyTargetClass`: indicate whether subclass-based (CGLIB) proxies are to be created as opposed to standard Java interface-based proxies.
 Applicable only if `mode` is set to `AdviceMode#PROXY`
 * `order`: indicates the ordering of the execution of the interceptor when multiple advices are applied at a specific joinpoint